jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.43 SlopeVsElevationPlot

-Creates a slope vs. elevation plot for one or more DEMs..
+Creates a slope vs. elevation plot for one or more DEMs.

 *Parameters*: